rgscherf/testing-best-practices/README.md

 ## How to use this document

-The first two chapters give an overview of the testing framework and a worked example.
+The first three chapters give an overview of the testing framework and a worked example.
 You should be able to jump into writing good tests after reading these sections.

 The rest of the document is a reference covering each piece of the framework.
 Every reference page includes discussion about the objective, plus detailed requirements about how to meet it.